HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: Conclusion

 \section{Conclusion}

-We have introduced ProGraph-R1, a step-aware reinforcement learning framework for graph-based retrieval and reasoning.
+We have introduced HyperGraphPro, a step-aware reinforcement learning framework for graph-based retrieval and reasoning.
 While prior GraphRAG frameworks advanced agentic multi-step reasoning, they remain limited by structural unawareness and sparse reward feedback.
-ProGraph-R1 overcomes these issues through structure-aware retrieval and step-wise advantage modulation, enabling more coherent reasoning.
-Experiments on knowledge-intensive QA benchmarks show that ProGraph-R1 consistently improves factual grounding over existing GraphRAG and RL-based baselines.
+HyperGraphPro overcomes these issues through structure-aware retrieval and stepwise advantage modulation, enabling more coherent reasoning.
+Experiments on knowledge-intensive QA benchmarks show that HyperGraphPro consistently improves factual grounding over existing GraphRAG and RL-based baselines.